Wiltoga/Idikwa/README.md

 ![Idikwa](https://user-images.githubusercontent.com/30344403/149578992-7e9cfae6-c4c3-4570-8c09-1b20a4e503db.png)

+**!!
+IMPORTANT !!** ⚠️ Idikwa is being remade under a new name, **Nidikwa** (New Idikwa), tho I'm not sure.
+It will be created with WPF and with overall an similar use of the software with many new features, maybe less bugs, but more performant !
+It may also have more features on the long run, if I care about the project for longer than a few months.

 # What is Idikwa ?

 Idikwa is a recording software aimed to capture the most recent audio played on any peripheral.
 You can then save to sample to a `.mp3` file.